 - A doctor who specializes in treating cancer (oncologist)

-Because appointments can be short, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Because appointments can be short, and because there's a lot of information to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from your doctor.

 What you can do